appium/appium/packages/appium/docs/en/guides/context.md

 the platform-native app frame.
 This allows developers to leverage web technologies or existing web content for some or all of the app functionality.
-However, the additional complexity of mixing "modes" within a single application can make it difficult for automation tools that are designed to target the "native" elements and behaviours.
+However, the additional complexity of mixing "modes" within a single application can make it difficult for automation tools that are designed to target the "native" elements and behaviors.

 Appium provides a set of APIs for working with different app modes, called "contexts", that Appium drivers can implement if they support automation commands in these different modes.
 There are three